Decision Tree Analysis: Discover 4 Steps with Examples!

-Decision Tree Analysis Technique and Example
+Decision Tree Analysis Technique And Example Infographic

 This technique can be used for many different project management cases.
 For example: Should we upgrade the software that we are using in our organization?
 Should we build a prototype for our new project?
 Should we select the low-price contractor?
 Should we select the low-budget project?
+Which contractor best fits our project’s budget and schedule milestones?

 Expected Monetary Value (EMV) for Decision Tree Analysis

-The decision tree analysis provides a template to calculate the values of outcomes and the possibilities of achieving them.
+The decision tree analysis provides a visual template to calculate the values of potential outcomes and the possibilities of achieving them.
 It allows us to select the most suitable choice relying on the existing information and best forecasts.

 The PMBOK Guide defines The Expected Monetary Value (EMV) as a statistical concept that calculates the average outcomes when the future includes the scenarios that may happen or may not happen.